McKenzie gets 14 Ks, Guardians rally 5-2 over White Sox - WHIZ News

 Rookie Steven Kwan tripled into the right field corner with two outs in the seventh to score Luke Maile, who had doubled.
 Amed Rosario’s single through the left side giving the AL Central-leading Cleveland the lead, then the Guardians loaded the bases before All-Star Andrés Giménez added a two-run single.

+“You get to a certain point in the game where the fans can feel the energy,” McKenzie said.
+“We can feel the energy and we feel we’re on the cusp of something.”

-All-Star José Ramirez hit a solo homer in the sixth for No. 23 of the year, and reaching 99 RBIs this season.
+All-Star José Ramirez hit a solo homer in the sixth for No. 23 of the year and his 99th RBI this season.
+Cleveland manager Terry Francona also thinks the late-game momentum can be felt as the rallies build with each hitter.

+“They seem to feed off each other,” he said.
+“It’s fun to watch.”

 The third-place White Sox fell to 3 1/2 games behind Cleveland in the division.
 José Abreu’s infield hit and Yoán Moncada’s single gave Chicago the early lead.
 Reynaldo López (5-3) was charged with three runs in the seventh.